bredele/vomit/README.md

 it updates your DOM everytime you call that function!
 At the opposite of some librairies out there such as React, vomit is using real DOM for diffing and patching.

-## composition
+## Composition

 Composition is at the core of vomit.
 As seen above, you can compose text and DOM node(s).
-But vomit doesn't stop there and allows you to create disgusting concoction of functions, streams or promises.
+But vomit doesn't stop there and allows you to create disgusting concoction of functions and/or streams.
 Berk!

 ### function